European maritime exploration of Australia: Later exploration

-In 1796 (after settlement), British Matthew Flinders with George Bass took a small open boat, the Tom Thumb 1, and explored some of the coastline south of Sydney.
-He suspected from this voyage that Tasmania was an island, and in 1798 Bass and he led an expedition to circumnavigate it and hence prove his theory.
+In 1796 (after settlement), Britons Matthew Flinders and George Bass took a small open boat, the Tom Thumb 1, and explored some of the coastline south of Sydney.
+Flinders suspected from this voyage that Tasmania was an island; in 1798, he and Bass led an expedition to circumnavigate it and thereby prove his theory.
 The sea between mainland Australia and Tasmania was named Bass Strait.
 One of the two major islands in Bass Strait was later named Flinders Island by Philip Parker King.
 Flinders returned to England in 1801.

-Meantime, in October 1800, Frenchman Nicolas Baudin was selected to lead what has become known as the Baudin expedition to map the coast of Australia/New Holland.
-He had two ships, Géographe and Naturaliste captained by Jacques Hamelin, and was accompanied by nine zoologists and botanists, including Jean Baptiste Leschenault de la Tour.
-He reached Australia in May 1801, being the first to explore and map a part of the southern coast of the continent.
+Meanwhile, in October 1800, Frenchman Nicolas Baudin was selected to lead the Baudin expedition to map the coast of Australia/New Holland.
+He had two ships, the Géographe and the Naturaliste, captained by Jacques Hamelin, and was accompanied by nine zoologists and botanists, including Jean Baptiste Leschenault de la Tour.
+Baudin reached Australia in May 1801, the first to explore and map part of the south coast of the continent.
 The scientific expedition was a great success, with more than 2500 new species described.
-The French also met Indigenous people and treated them with high respect.
-Many Western Australian places still have French names today from Baudin's expedition (Peron Peninsula, Depuch Island, Geographe Bay, Cape Naturaliste, Cape Levillain, Boullanger Island and Faure Island).
-The Australian plant genus Lechenaultia is named after Jean Baptiste Leschenault de la Tour and Guichenotia after Antoine Guichenot.
-In April 1802, the Le Naturaliste under Hamelin explored the area of Western Port, Victoria, and gave names to places, a number of which have survived.
+The French also met Indigenous people and treated them respectfully.
+Many Western Australian places still bear French names from Baudin's expedition (Peron Peninsula, Depuch Island, Geographe Bay, Cape Naturaliste, Cape Levillain, Boullanger Island and Faure Island).
+The Australian plant genus Lechenaultia is named after Jean Baptiste Leschenault de la Tour, and Guichenotia after Antoine Guichenot.
+In April 1802, the Naturaliste under Hamelin explored the area of Western Port, Victoria, and assigned place names, a number of which have survived.
 Ile des Français is now called French Island.